netdevops/netdevops.github.io/_posts/2019-11-26-automated-production-config-creation.markdown

 print("Hello")
 {% endhighlight %}

-Throughout this year, I've been involved in a network engineering project that has required fairly risky configurationchanges.
+This year, I've been involved in a network engineering project that has required fairly risky configuration changes.
 In order to test our proposed configuration changes, we built a virtual large scale lab with a number of eve-ng hypervisors and hundreds of routers.
 The virtual lab mimics our production routers as close as we possibly can.
 It's become increasingly difficult to keep the virtual lab in sync with production routers.
 In order to make this process easier, I've been developing [prod2lab](https://github.com/netdevops/prod2lab).
 Prod2lab allows engineers to define a device pair (a prod and lab device), map production interfaces to lab interfaces, and generate a configuration that one can put onto the lab device.
 In this blog, I'll introduce prod2lab, discuss how it works, and layout my plans for its future.

 Prod2lab is a python app that utilizes the django web framework.
 Setting it up is pretty simple.